Best start in life

-The first 1,001 days are when the foundations of the brain are built.
-Emotional health, physical wellbeing, social skills, cognitive and verbal abilities that develop in these days form the foundations for an individual’s success in school and in later life: GOV.UK The Best Start for Life, 2021.
+The foundations of the brain are built during the first 1001 days.
+Emotional health, physical wellbeing, social skills, cognitive and verbal abilities develop during this time and form the foundation of an individual’s health and wellbeing in childhood and later life: HM Government, 2021.

 Data dashboard